sabrinaahsiaa/jUKEbox/README.md

 # Contents

+* `report.pdf` : final report for project

+* `camshafts/` : contains each iteration of the camshaft design

 * `pi3/` : contains code for Raspberry Pi 3b, used for UI
   * `chordProcessing.c` : algorithm for sorting chords returned by Essentia
   * `uart_v2` : initializes and sends UART messages